Making freight truly paperless: e-CMR

 CMR brings many benefits, e-CMR brings more

 In its paper-based format, the CMR consignment note brings many benefits: it harmonises contractual conditions for goods transported by road and helps facilitate goods transport overall.
 A global e-CMR solution would retain all these benefits, but would make the system more modern, by removing paperwork and handling costs.
-This is why IRU intends to implement a global e-CMR solution, in close partnership with its members.
+This is why IRU has implemented a global e-CMR solution, in close partnership with its members.

 Some of the key benefits to e-CMR include:

 Handling costs can be up to three to four times less expensive

 Faster administration with reduced data entry, no paper handling, no fax/scan/letter exchanges, no paper archiving, etc.